In This Article

 If you or a loved one have issues with methamphetamine abuse or addiction, do not wait to seek help.
 There are various treatment programs available, such as:

-- The Matrix Model — a 16-week approach, this well-rounded program integrates behavioral therapy, family education, personal counseling, 12-step support, drug testing, and encouragement for non-drug-related activities.
+- The Matrix Model — a 16-week approach, this well-rounded substance abuse treatment program integrates behavioral therapy, family education, personal counseling, 12-step support, drug testing, and encouragement for non-drug-related activities.

 - Inpatient treatment centers — detox and withdrawal can be dangerous without proper medical supervision.
-These facilities can offer the medical and psychological support you need throughout the entire process.
+An inpatient treatment center can offer the medical and psychological support you need throughout the entire process.

 - Contingency management interventions — these programs offer incentives when you can adhere to treatment and stay methamphetamine-free.